jonathanstowe/Tinky-DB/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation then you should be able to install this module with *zef* :
+Assuming you have a working Rakudo installation then you should be able to install this module with *zef* :

     zef install Tinky::DB